stijn-dejongh/lovecraft_public_domain/raw_converts/mc.md

 every word.
 Again I thought I heard that wild, far-off wail, but the story had first place for the present.

-   "&lsquo;Saw you sleeping in the parlour, and took a chance you wouldn't wake up.
+   ""Saw you sleeping in the parlour, and took a chance you wouldn't wake up.
 Then went upstairs on the quiet to hunt up Marsh and . . . that woman!'